LyricsMaster/COMProxy/README.md

 --------------------

 You can use this module for free both in commercial or non-commercial projects.

-If possible, please vote to the Feedback Case #31791 (`feedback://showreport?report_id=31791`) to encourage Xojo to fix this issue without dirty workaround like this.

 Copyright (C) 2014, Kenichi Maehashi.
 All Rights Reserved.